ron-from-nl/FinalCrypt/README.md

+Why FinalCrypt

+1. Most people choose Disk-Encryption.
+It's easier to unlock a whole drive, but Big-Brother or Malware can then also read all your files.
+Only use File-Encryption!
+2. Most software uses recently broken AES encryption.
+3. Soon The Shor's algorithm will instantly break all assymmetric encryption with Quantum Computers.
-FinalCrypt uses symmetric One Time Pad Encryption which	is known as the most unbreakable encryption in existence.
+4. FinalCrypt uses Symmetric One Time Pad Encryption, which is the most unbreakable encryption there is.

-FinalCrypt's large true random "One Time Pad" (FIPS140-2 & RFC4086 compliant) Keys are mathematically unbreakable.
-The Shor's algorithm has proven that all asymmetric encryption will instantly be broken by Quantum Computers (or simulators).

-Full Disk Encryption doesn't offer real security.
-A Virus, spying or indexing software can read all your files when you login / unlock your drive.
+5. FinalCrypt is the only "One Time Pad", OpenSource, Cross-Platform, (Bulk) File Encryption Software available.

 Read more http://www.finalcrypt.org/